chadmmm/chadmmm.github.io/essays/cs-release-notes.md

 ## April 1, 2017
 ---

-My group is planning on conducting our usability test during the next release period, so I worked on eliminating any bugs that we could find in the app.
-Previously, the `user-profile-detail-page` was only displaying fake information no matter what user's profile was being viewed.
+My group plans to conduct our usability test during the next release period, so I worked on eliminating any bugs I could find in the app.
+Previously, the `user-profile-detail-page` was displaying fake information no matter what user's profile was being viewed.
 I fixed this by having the page pull relevant information from the `Users` and the `Reviews` collections.

 I also worked on figuring out a hosting solution to make the usability testing easier.
 By having our app hosted, it will prevent any bugs that are platform specific that exist on the server side.
 I currently have the app hosted on an extra computer that I have, but I am still trying to figure out the best configurations to ensure decent performance and security.